mitadic/RAG_chatbot/README.md

 ![image](/assets/db_design_blueprint.png)

 ### Components Configuration
-The diagram below focuses on the traversal of the Query.
+The diagram below focuses on the travel path of the Query.
 Note what is fed into the Query Wrapper before the resulting string is sent to Gemini API.

 ![image](/assets/query_traversal_diagram.png)